Drip Irrigation System Cost Guide: Average UK Prices 2026

 Number of Watering Zones

-More watering zones will increase the overall cost.
+Additional watering zones will increase the overall cost.
 If you are working with a smaller budget, it may be best to stick to a single zone where possible.
+However, larger gardens or gardens with different planting areas may need more than one zone to water everything properly.

 drip irrigation system